Measurement in quantum mechanics: Quantum systems as measuring devices

 The Robertson–Schrödinger uncertainty principle establishes that when two observables do not commute, there is a tradeoff in predictability between them.
 The Wigner–Araki–Yanase theorem demonstrates another consequence of non-commutativity: the presence of a conservation law limits the accuracy with which observables that fail to commute with the conserved quantity can be measured.
 Further investigation in this line led to the formulation of the Wigner–Yanase skew information.

 Historically, experiments in quantum physics have often been described in semiclassical terms.
 For example, the spin of an atom in a Stern–Gerlach experiment might be treated as a quantum degree of freedom, while the atom is regarded as moving through a magnetic field described by the classical theory of Maxwell's equations.
 But the devices used to build the experimental apparatus are themselves physical systems, and so quantum mechanics should be applicable to them as well.
-Beginning in the 1950s, Rosenfeld, von Weizsäcker and others tried to develop consistency conditions that expressed when a quantum-mechanical system could be treated as a measuring apparatus.
+Beginning in the 1950s, Léon Rosenfeld, Carl Friedrich von Weizsäcker and others tried to develop consistency conditions that expressed when a quantum-mechanical system could be treated as a measuring apparatus.
 One proposal for a criterion regarding when a system used as part of a measuring device can be modeled semiclassically relies on the Wigner function, a quasiprobability distribution that can be treated as a probability distribution on phase space in those cases where it is everywhere non-negative.

 Decoherence

 A quantum state for an imperfectly isolated system will generally evolve to be entangled with the quantum state for the environment.
 Consequently, even if the system's initial state is pure, the state at a later time, found by taking the partial trace of the joint system-environment state, will be mixed.
 This phenomenon of entanglement produced by system-environment interactions tends to obscure the more exotic features of quantum mechanics that the system could in principle manifest.
 Quantum decoherence, as this effect is known, was first studied in detail during the 1970s.
 (Earlier investigations into how classical physics might be obtained as a limit of quantum mechanics had explored the subject of imperfectly isolated systems, but the role of entanglement was not fully appreciated.)
-A significant portion of the effort involved in quantum computing is to avoid the deleterious effects of decoherence.
+A significant portion of the effort involved in quantum computing research is to avoid the deleterious effects of decoherence.

 To illustrate, let $\rho_S$ denote the initial state of the system, $\rho_E$ the initial state of the environment and $H$ the Hamiltonian specifying the system-environment interaction.
 The density operator $\rho_E$ can be diagonalized and written as a linear combination of the projectors onto its eigenvectors: